Equilibrium measures on trees: Infinite square tilings

-By construction, for every $\alpha\in E(T)$ the tree $T_\alpha$ contains a full subtree contained in $E$.
-Since full subtrees have positive capacity (for example by the rescaling property of Proposition \ref{rescaling}), it follows that $c_p(E\cap\partial T_\alpha)>0$ for every $\alpha\in E(T)$.
+By construction, for every $\alpha\in E$ the tree $T_\alpha$ contains a tent with boundary in $A$.
+Since tents have positive capacity (for example by the rescaling property of Proposition \ref{prop:rescaling}), it follows that $c_p(A\cap\partial T_\alpha)>0$ for every $\alpha\in E$.
 On the other hand,

-For the regularity, observe that by construction for every point $\zeta\in E$, there exists some edge $\alpha\in T^2$ such that $\zeta\in\partial T_\alpha\subseteq E$.
-Therefore, if $\mu$, $\mu^\alpha$ are the equilibrium measures for $E$ and $\partial T_\alpha$ respectively, we have
+For the regularity, observe that by construction for every point $\xi\in A$, there exists some edge $\alpha$ such that $\xi\in\partial T_\alpha\subseteq A$.
+Therefore, if $\mu$, $\mu^\alpha$ are the equilibrium measures for $A$ and $\partial T_\alpha$ respectively, we have